 Risks And Dangers Of Female Alcoholism

-There are a number of risks that come with women and alcohol abuse.
-Some of those risks are physical health risks, some psychological and others social.
+There are some risks that come with women and alcohol abuse.
+Some of those risks are physical health risks, some psychological and other social.
 However, all present a high level of danger than is further exasperated when more alcohol is consumed.

 Physical health risks include: